 Respect for the pushers of strollers, the payers of bills.

 But long before shopping – even the rich need others’ largesse.

-Would that this limerick could do a little more than it seems able to.
+Would that this limerick could do more than it seems able to.
 There is the Winnicottian idea that infants, in a first stage, need to be able to depend absolutely on their caregivers and to be held securely, affectionately, by them, and not be asked to satisfy any parental needs, practical or psychological.
 Each child needs to feel, at first, that she or he is the center of the universe.

 More in the limerick’s shadows, however, is a related political observation: some adults who in infancy depended absolutely on others’ care now seek to deny care to those, children and adults, who need food, shelter and useful training.
 And this denial—though justified as being for the good of the needy or of the society more generally—seems deeply connected to a desire to deny our own infant dependency.
 This is one of the sad, sick parts of the American myth of our rugged individualism.
-It blocks our recognizing or cherishing how for our development we have depended—however savagely, selfishly—on one another.
+It blocks our recognizing or cherishing how for our communal and individual development we have depended—however savagely, selfishly—on one another.
 And hardly least the rich on the labor of the poor (or enslaved).